-Valley Behavioral Health System provides comprehensive care for children ages 3 to 12 and adolescents ages 13 to 17 who have been struggling with a broad range of mental, emotional, and/or behavioral concerns.
+Valley Behavioral Health System in Fort Smith, Arkansas, provides comprehensive care for children ages 4 to 10 and adolescents ages 11 to 17 who have been struggling with a broad range of mental, emotional, and/or behavioral concerns.

 All admissions to the acute inpatient program are made on a case-by-case basis following a close examination of each young person’s specific needs.
-With that understanding, the following are among the more common disorders for which young people receive care at the acute inpatient level:
+With that understanding, the following are among the more common disorders for which young people at our treatment center receive care at the acute inpatient level:

 • Major depressive disorder

 • Disruptive mood dysregulation disorder